Harvard or Wharton MBA: Which is Better for You?

 3. Scholarship Opportunities: Some scholarships require a minimum ACT score, often higher than the national average.

-ACT Scores by College Type
+Average ACT Scores by College Type

 Different colleges have varying expectations for this score.
 Here’s a general breakdown: